 The French side also enjoyed 69 per cent of possession, completed 91.2 per cent of their attempted passes, and completed 18 dribbles.
 All of those figures are higher than their domestic average, and only confirm how comfortable they found it to play through Rodgers’ side.

 While their chances of progressing from such a tough group are always likely to be slim, Celtic could give themselves a much better chance by altering their tactics, particularly for clashes with the continent’s finest, such as PSG and Bayern.

 Instead of operating with a high press and moving in accordance to the ball in an attempt to close off the opponent’s passing options, Celtic could take up a deep block and focus on retaining their shape.
-This could be the 4-5-1 as chosen on Tuesday night, but it could also see the introduction of an extra centre-back to provide numerical superiority in the centre of defence.
+This could be the 4-5-1 as chosen against PSG, but it could also see the introduction of an extra centre-back to provide numerical superiority in the centre of defence.

 With extra numbers and less space in behind, they should then look to ensure the gaps between the lines are closed off.
 The midfield should drop back to play closer to the defence, and the attackers should follow suit.

 This would likely reduce the chances of an opponent, such as PSG’s Motta or Bayern’s Javi Martínez and Thiago Alcântara, finding so much opportunity for forward passes into dangerous areas.

 Rodgers has certain footballing ideals and that is to be praised.
 The football produced by those ideals has often been scintillating and, in domestic action, extremely effective.